zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 4.  **Field-Theory Simplifications**

-- We have treated α(x) and β(x) as classical scalar fields; quantum fluctuations of these order parameters—and their backreaction on φ—remain unexplored.
+- We have treated α(x) and β(x) as classical scalar fields; quantum fluctuations of these order parameters, and their backreaction on φ, remain unexplored.

 - Higher-order operators in the EFT (e.g., α²F², (∂α)⁴ terms) may contribute non-negligible corrections at high gradient or energy densities.